Chasing the Grail: Release and reception

-The album was released through Riot! on January 26.
-The album did not chart on the Billboard 200, it did however, chart on the Heatseekers Album charts, reaching # 6 at its peak.
-The album sold a little over 2000 copies in its first week.
+The album was released through Riot Entertainment on January 26.
+The album did not chart on the Billboard 200, it did however, chart on the Heatseekers Album charts, reaching number 6 at its peak.
+The album sold a little over 2,000 copies in its first week.

 Singles

-Martyr No More
+"Martyr No More"

 On September 8, 2009, the band released the first material from the album, "Martyr No More", along with the album art and a release date of January 26, 2010.

 "Martyr No More" was used as one of the official theme songs for the 2010 WWE Royal Rumble pay per view.

-Let the Madness Begin
+"Let the Madness Begin"

 On October 16, 2009, the band released the second single from the album, entitled "Let the Madness Begin".